21wang12/UCSC-CSE111/README.md

 We change professor because the previous professor got ill.

-Rest of our assignments websit were published at:
+Rest of our assignments websit were published at slack channel.

 # File structure